opendarkeden/server/README.md

 The `DB_HOST` should be you database IP address, `LoginServerIP` should also be changed accordingly.

-**A important configure is the `DARKEDEN.WorldDBInfo` table in the database**, it's not in the configure files, but the data should match, otherwise you can't login.
+**DON'T forget the `DARKEDEN.WorldDBInfo` and `DARKEDEN.GameServerInfo` tables in the database**, they are not in the configure files, but the data should match, otherwise you can't login.

 ## Start the server